metronomeagency/telstra-sms/README.md

 # SMSBundle
-Symfony2 Bundle -  Send SMS using Telstra API
+Symfony2 Bundle -  Send SMS using Telstra API.
+This is an implimentation of scaytrase/symfony-sms-interface.

 ## Installation